athidya/Budget-Facilitator/README.md

 # Budget-Facilitator

-Respective credit given to Shani Murray and Mitchell Coovert according to project log.
+Respective credit given to Shandelle Murray and Mitchell Coovert according to project log.